 Use, publication, or distribution of sexually explicit images.

-The Family Connection Foundation will not discriminate or retaliate against any employee when the employee has in good faith reported what the employee believes to be a violation of Thai law or regulation; or in violation of The Family Connection Foundation Human Resources Policy & Procedures.
+The Family Connection Foundation will not discriminate or retaliate against any employee when the employee has, in good faith, reported what the employee believes to be a violation of Thai law or regulation; or in violation of The Family Connection Foundation Human Resources Policy & Procedures.
 All employees are encouraged to discuss perceived violations with their supervisor, the Human Resources Office, or Project Director.
-In the case where an infraction is brought against a person in a leadership positions, ie. HR office or a Project Leader the reporting will move up to the next level of authority.
-For example, the Chief Operations Officer will step in when the infraction involves anyone under their authority.
-If the infraction is against a project leader or an officer of the foundation then it will go directly to the Executive Director of The Family Connection Foundation.
-At this point the Executive Director can either handle it or assign the investigation to another party.
+If an infraction is brought against a person in leadership positions, ie. HR office or a Project Leader, the reporting will move up to the next level of authority.
+For example, the Chief Operations Officer will intervene when the infraction involves anyone under their authority.
+If the infraction is against a project leader or an officer of the foundation, it will go directly to the Executive Director of The Family Connection Foundation.
+At this point, the Executive Director can handle or assign the investigation to another party.